 - Decentralized Finance (DeFi): The Future of Finance by Duke University

-In addition to these, there are a good number of crypto-specific platforms that have been developed specifically for web3 developers.
+In addition to these, a good number of crypto-specific platforms have been developed specifically for web3 developers.
 Here are some good ones to check out:

 - Buildspace – Web3, machine learning, artificial intelligence, and other promising domains like robotics, and even music.